-Other operational financial objectives could be to grow income through the acquisition of specific revenues.
+Other operational financial objectives include the development of income through the acquisition of specific revenues.
 Event operations are considered in Chapter 8 where the focus is on the implementation of plans that have been devised prior to and during the event at an operational level.
-The focus in this chapter however, is on what can be planned prior to the event and the degree to which it can be implemented prior to the event in order to secure feasibility.
+The focus in this chapter, however, is on what can be planned prior to the event and the degree to which it can be implemented prior to the event in order to secure feasibility.

 Rather than simply identify, list and describe the various categories of income generation that exist for sports events, this section seeks to demonstrate that income generation involves a strategic process that requires innovation and sales skills.
-Whilst the implementation of ticket and corporate hospitality sales, sponsorship, merchandising, and licensing programmes is conducted after it has been decided to go ahead with the event, the planning for this exploitation of the events assets is performed at the feasibility stage in the attempt to financially underwrite it.
-Some revenue may be secured prior to a go-ahead decision and indeed some may need to be secured in order for the event to go ahead.
+While the implementation of ticket and corporate hospitality sales, sponsorship, merchandising and licensing programmes is conducted after it has been decided to go ahead with the event, the planning for this exploitation of the events assets is performed at the feasibility stage in the attempt to underwrite it financially.
+Some revenue may be secured prior to a go-ahead decision and, indeed, some may need to be secured in order for the event to go ahead.

 The process consists of determining what the event has that it can sell.
-This can be a simple exercise, but if considered in greater depth may be very productive.
+This can be a simple exercise and, if considered in great depth, may be very productive.
 As this exercise can be the deciding factor in the achievement of competitive advantage, the need for innovation is clearly critical.
-In the North of England in County Durham there is an established tennis club in the village of

-Lanchester, founded in 1911 but with few assets and currently only 50 members.
-In 2003 the club decided to sell corporate hospitality packages locally.
-Local businesses were attracted by the club's picturesque setting of three grass courts, clubhouse, stream and leafy surroundings and not unimportantly, the package of champagne, strawberries and a tennis tournament.
-Corporate hospitality is an established area of income generation and is not new in sport.
-However, in this case the process of determining what would generate income was innovative considering the size of organization.
+In the North of England in County Durham, there is an established tennis club in the village of Lanchester, founded in 1911 but with few assets and currently only 70 members.
+In 2003, the club decided to sell corporate hospitality packages locally.
+Local businesses were attracted by the club's picturesque setting of three grass courts, clubhouse, stream and leafy surroundings and, not unimportantly, the package of champagne, strawberries and a tennis tournament.
+While corporate hospitality is an established area of income generation and is not new in sport, in this case, the process of determining what would generate income was innovative considering the size of this small village concern.
 The club identified its assets, an offer was created and a market was targeted.
 An event was created in order to maximize the commercial potential.

-A lot of income generation for events involves the use of sponsorship, and in order to produce a sponsorship programme an audit of the event's assets is required (see Chapter 11 and in particular Event management 11.1 for a greater exploration of this).
+A lot of income generation for events involves the use of sponsorship and, in order to produce a sponsorship programme, an audit of the event's assets is required (see Chapter 11 and, in particular, Event management 11.1 for a greater discussion on this).
 In addition, the audit can provide many more opportunities.
 With an innovative approach this task may be able to assist in the maximizing of the event's income.